xBimTeam/XbimCobieExpress/README.md

 ### Using the library

-To get started, the simplest approach is to add the `Xbim.COBieExpress.Exchanger` and `Xbim.COBieExpress.IO` nuget package to your Visual Studio Project from Nuget or get the latest versions from our [MyGet feeds](nuget.config)
+To get started, the simplest approach is to add the `Xbim.COBieExpress.Exchanger` and `Xbim.COBieExpress.IO` nuget packages to your Visual Studio Project from Nuget or get the latest versions from our [MyGet feeds](nuget.config)

 Alternatively you can add the packages using Nuget's Package Manager Console and issuing the following command: